 By the way, this reality seems to be lost when we discuss the impact of the HST.
 Way too often, I’ve heard that businesses won’t pass along the savings.
 That’s just nonsense and, in an effort to win over customers, you can bet those savings are going to be passed along and prices in those areas are going to come down.
 That’s just what’s about to happen in the cell phone business.

 Does anyone need an explanation of this man’s foolishness?
-Thank you Michael but I would like to know why we pay the highest cell phone rates in the world and how one supplier, reluctantly added, will change things in a significant way.
-Perhaps a new player bought his way onto the stage while the same show goes on.
-And why have rates increased, despite surging utilization?
-Cost per unit of service delivered is the driving factor?
-Maybe not.
+Thank you Michael but I would like to know why we pay the highest cell phone rates in the world and how one supplier, reluctantly added, will change things in any way.
+Perhaps a new player bought their way onto the stage, hoping to sell to a major.

 Michael Campbell, like Premier Gordon, is an ideologue.
 Truth, even if it were a stinking fish slapping his face, would be unrecognized.
 Neither brother is a humanist.
 Sorry, Mom.
 They prefer dreamscapes to reality.
 I suspect the actual psychological diagnosis is worse but that’s a different story.
 Its enough to understand these people are moral criminals.